quantumjim/qreative/README.md

 * [How to use real quantum devices with the IBM Q Experience](tutorials/Using-IBM-Q-Experience.ipynb)
 * [How to get quantum random numbers from IBM devices via HTTP](tutorials/qrng_with_http.ipynb)

-You are encouraged to not just use the qreative tools, but also get inside the code and play around with them.
+You are encouraged to not just use the CreativeQiskit tools, but also get inside the code and play around with them.
 For that reason, our aim is to make the code very well commented to help you understand what it all does.
-If you have any requests on what to comment better, make a request [here](https://github.com/quantumjim/qreative/issues/new).
+If you have any requests on what to comment better, make a request [here](https://github.com/quantumjim/CreativeQiskit/issues/new).

-If you want to pip install, [download this repository](https://github.com/quantumjim/qreative/archive/master.zip) and unzip to get the 'qreative-master' folder.
-Then navigate to the folder that contains qreative-master via command line, and run the following
+If you want to pip install, [download this repository](https://github.com/quantumjim/CreativeQiskit/archive/master.zip) and unzip to get the 'CreativeQiskit-master' folder.
+Then navigate to the folder that contains CreativeQiskit-master via command line, and run the following

-    pip install -e qreative-master
+    pip install -e CreativeQiskit-master

 ## Projects on which the current tools are based